 Your plant lady inspiration doesn’t need to end when International Women’s Day is over.
 Did you know that Bloomscape has our own beloved Plant Mom on staff, who is available to answer all of your most pressing plant-based questions?

-If you’ve been dreaming about cultivating your own indoor garden but just don’t know where to start, Plant Mom can offer reassurance, guidance, and encouragement along the way.
+If you’ve been dreaming about cultivating your own indoor garden but just don’t know where to start, Plant Mom and our Grow-How™ Team can offer reassurance, guidance, and encouragement along the way.
 Plus, any plant you buy from our online shop comes fully planted and ready to go.
 No repotting necessary.